As you may have guessed, there are several file systems serving the cluster.

 for more information about ACLs.
 Subdirectories created in $SOFTWARE can only be removed by the user who created them (the “sticky bit” is set for this directory) to prevent colleagues with no read/execute access to subdirectories from accidentally removing them.

 In case you are the project manager of a project with us and your institute has special requirements (like, only a few persons should be able to install/maintain software in this directory), talk to us and we'll change ownership to the account of the project manager's account so you can completely decide for yourself whom to grant which permissions.
 In this case, you should take extra care that file permissions are set properly to make sure only members of your group can write into or have access to the directory so the executables you'll find here stay your own.
-Whomever you grant access may change files here, and if you grant permissions to “others” here and only one account on the cluster is being hacked, that may have desastrous consequences for your group.
+Whomever you grant access may change files here.

 On the shared storage systems (i.e. $HOME, $BIGWORK and $PROJECT), only a fraction of the whole disk space is made available to you or your account, respectively.
 This amount is designated as quota.
 The purpose is to ensure everybody gets a share of the ressources, and also to limit the effects of accidents that otherwise could easily fill up the whole system.
 In case your current quota on $BIGWORK or $PROJECT would severely impede your work, let us know what you would need, stating account name, amount needed and the time frame (i.e. for how many months you would need an increased quota).